How to Host A Virtual Event For Your Community

 Here are 6 steps to get you started:

-1. Figure out your main goals
+1. Figure out your main goals for your virtual event

 If you want to host a successful event, you want to make sure that you have a solid goal, and that the things you’ve planned are going to drive your message home.
 This part is worth noting whether it’s an in-person or a virtual event – but it’s absolutely essential.
-In order to do this, it’s time to not only think about what you would find entertaining, but to really put yourself in your audience’s shoes.
+In order to do this, it’s time to not only think about what you would find entertaining but to really put yourself in your audience’s shoes.

 If you were in their place, what experience would resonate most with them?
 What questions do they have that they need answers to?
 What do they need?
 Try asking them directly and see what they say.
 Jot down your main goals and some characteristics about your target member.
-Make sure you are very clear on this before deciding what activities, speakers or format would be the most suitable for your event.
+Make sure you are very clear on this before deciding what activities, speakers, or format would be the most suitable for your event.

-2. Choose your platform and host carefully
+2. Choose your virtual event’s platform and host carefully

 Depending on your audience and the type of event you’re going to hold, as well as the goals you’re looking to achieve, you then want to pick a platform and host to run your meeting.